 Just then, the trail cuts off and heads straight up through thorns and grass above my head to a saddle.
 Spread below me is a tarn, which I know only because the map says it’s there.
-At the moment, Lake Emily is shrouded in low mist, ethereal, floating just above her.
+At the moment, tiny Lake Emily is shrouded in low mist, ethereal and floating just above her.

-Shorebirds of all sorts – wrybill, banded dotterel, black fronted tern as well as ducks and swans – honk and hoot in their shroud of mist.
+Shorebirds of all sorts – wrybill, banded dotterel, black fronted tern as well as ducks and swans – honk and hoot in the fog.

-I walk into the mist, invited by a kind of arch – a sun dog in reverse?
-In I go and the families of birds floating about on this heavenly morning is revealed.
+I’m invited to walk in under a kind of arch – a sun dog in reverse?
+In I go and the families of birds floating about on this heavenly morning are revealed.

 I am in the Hakatere Conservation area.
 Once a farm, it’s now rich with wildlife and trampers.
 One comes towards me with a gun slung over his shoulder.
-A polite young Kiwi tells me he’s looking for deer.
-In New Zealand, it’s open season on all invasives.
-He is impressed with my hike and gives me a thumbs up before he heads into the hills.
+A polite young Kiwi who tells me he’s looking for deer.
+In New Zealand, it’s open season all the time on all invasives.
+He’s impressed with my hike and gives me a thumbs up before heading into the hills.

 Sheep dot the rolling foothills surrounding the 4×4 track I’m walking.
 I think of other ways I could change the story I tell and remember how it felt to play flute at the level of skill I used to possess.
 I didn’t always trust my instincts and would force myself to play as I was instructed, even if it felt wrong.
 Like when playing the opening of Debussy’s ‘Afternoon of a Faun’ in one breath.
 I managed it – barely – but it never felt like me.
 All these years later I wish I had ignored everyone else and taken two breaths in the middle of the solo.
 It makes sense musically and I would have been free to make music rather that simply show off a technique.
 What I would give to play again.